 It is More than just Adrenal Fatigue

-You may know this better as Adrenal Fatigue, but all these symptoms aren’t caused by just your adrenal glands.
+You may know this better as Adrenal Fatigue, but just your adrenal glands don’t cause all these symptoms.
 Chronic stress can cause our HPA Axis to down-regulate to protect itself from the stress.
 This also means down-regulation of DHEA, which is a hormone needed for our sex hormones.

 How does this connect to my IBS Symptoms?

 There are A LOT of things that can be causing your symptoms.
 However, getting your stress under control is critical for any healing protocol.
 You can’t heal if your body when it is preparing to fight or flee for its life.

 Stress takes us out of that rest and digest state.
 Why would we digest our lunch if we are under attack?
 By constantly being in this state, food cannot move through our system efficiently, causing bloating, gas, and bowel changes.

 Hormonally what happens is an imbalance between CRH and cortisol.
 CRH is the hormone responsible for our body’s response to stress.
 If we have too much CRH and low cortisol, it can cause diarrhea.
 If we have too much cortisol and low CRH, it can cause constipation.

 This is important as it can point you in the direction of what hormones are imbalanced!
 Another concern is the effects it has on our microbiome.
 We want a balance of good and bad bacteria.
 However, when our immune system is suppressed, we can see an increase in bad bacteria.
 This can lead to bacterial overgrowth.
 Source: Here and Here

 How do I balance out my HPA Axis?